 "I heard your facepalm from the bar."
 Louanne laughs softly and extinguishes her cigarette.
-"Gerald, I imagine you'd prefer I tell you this while she's not here, but I think Mya is just what you need right now.
+"Gerald, I think Mya is just what you need right now.
 I'm happy for Melissa, and I'm glad you two realized you weren't right for each other.
-I still worry about you."
+But I still worry about you."

-"You think that's what I need?
-A girl that likes me only for—"
+"You think she’s what I need?
+A girl that likes me just for—"

 "—the exact reason you hate yourself.
-Hardly an ideal common ground from which to begin a relationship, but I've certainly seen worse."
+Maybe not ideal common ground from which to begin a relationship, but I've seen worse."
 Louanne glances at her watch.
 "Oh!
-I must be getting back.
 The ceremony is starting soon.
-Gerald, I'm glad you decided to attend."
-Louanne strides away, offering a gentle wave to Mya who is hurrying back from the bathroom.
+Gerald, I'm glad you’re here."
+Louanne strides away, offering a gentle wave to Mya who is out of breath after jogging back from the bathroom.